Integrations

 Call the 0xMarketplaceZap to perform the buy/sell (or the mint (sell) or redeem (buy) functions)

-You can make a single request to retrieve all vault data from NFTX, or you can make individual requests depending on your requirements.
+You can make a from NFTX, or you can make depending on your requirements.

 These are the pseudo steps to integrate NFTX NFTs and liquidity into your application